thunlp/PEVL/README.md

 ## Overview
 PEVL shows big gains of detector-free VLP models on position-sensitive tasks such as referring expression comprehension and phrase grounding, and also improves the performance on position-insensitive tasks with grounded inputs such as visual commomsense reasoning, visual relation detection and visual question answering(GQA).

-This repository is currently under construction and will support pre-training on custom image-text datasets and datasets with object annotations, as well as fine-tuning on phrase grounding task (Flickr30k), referring expression comprehension (RefCOCO, RefCOCO+ and RefCOCOg), visual relation detection, visual commonsense reasoning and visual question answering(GQA).
+This repository is currently under construction and will support pre-training on custom image-text datasets and datasets with object annotations, as well as fine-tuning on phrase grounding task, referring expression comprehension, visual relation detection, visual commonsense reasoning and visual question answering.

 PEVL enhances the pre-training and prompt tuning of VLP models with explicit object position modeling.
 Specifically, PEVL reformulates discretized object positions and language in a unified language modeling framework, which facilitates explicit VL alignment during pre-training, and also enables flexible prompt tuning for various downstream tasks.